Newry: Economy

 Newry has traditionally been considered a merchant's town, and has maintained a reputation as one of the best provincial shopping-towns in Northern Ireland, with the Buttercrane Centre and The Quays Newry attracting large numbers of shoppers from as far away as Cork.

 In 2006 Newry house prices grew the most across the whole United Kingdom over the previous decade, as prices in the city had increased by 371% since 1996.
 The city itself has become markedly more prosperous in recent years.
 Unemployment has reduced from over 26% in 1991 to scarcely 2% in 2008.

 Since the 2008 financial crisis, residents of the Republic of Ireland have increasingly been cross-border shopping to Newry to buy cheaper goods due to the difference in currency.
 The harsh budget in the Republic of Ireland in October 2008, and the growing strength of the euro against the pound sterling and VAT reductions in the United Kingdom, compared with increases in the Republic of Ireland, are among the reasons.
 This remarkable increase in cross-border trade has become so widespread that it has lent its name to a general phenomenon known as the Newry effect.
 In December 2008, The New York Times described Newry as "the hottest shopping spot within the European Union's open borders, a place where consumers armed with euros enjoy a currency discount averaging 30 percent or more".

 However the increased flow of trade has led to resultant tailbacks, sometimes several miles long, on approach roads from the south.
 This has created huge traffic and parking problems in Newry and the surrounding area.
 It has also become a political issue, with some politicians in the Republic of Ireland claiming that such cross-border shopping is "unpatriotic".

 Newry is the global HQ of First Derivatives Plc.

 Governance

 Local government

 The city of Newry is part of Newry, Mourne and Down District Council.
-The 2019 Newry, Mourne and Down District Council election resulted in 3 Sinn Féin, 2 SDLP and 1 Independent councillors being elected in the Newry electoral area, only change from the 2014 result was Kevin McAteer who went from SDLP to Independent in 2015 stood down in 2017 to be replaced by Michael Savage.
-Individually Roisín Mulgrew replaced her party colleague Liz Kimmens, while independent Davy Hyland was replaced by another independent, Gavin Malone.
+The 2023 Newry, Mourne and Down District Council election resulted in 4 Sinn Féin and 2 SDLP councillors being elected in the Newry electoral area.